 My economics training was neo-classical, but I also have heterodox leanings in the direction of Austrian, evolutionary and institutional economics (hence the name of the blog).
-I am inspired by the classical liberal tradition and I am a member of the Mont Pelerin Society.
-My main interests are macroeconomic policy and financial markets, but I have ranged more broadly, including a misspent youth in the discipline of political science.
-I have since worked in Australian federal politics, financial markets, academia and think-tanks.
-I highly recommend Bryan Caplan’s career advice.
+I am inspired by the classical liberal tradition and a member of the Mont Pelerin Society.

-I was one of three economists to place in two of the three rounds of the MNI-Deutsche Börse Economic Forecasting Competition.
+I sometimes build time series econometric models for fun and profit and was one of three economists to place in two of the three rounds of the MNI-Deutsche Börse Economic Forecasting Competition.

-Disclosure: Institutional Economics may derive advertising revenue and other benefits from affiliate and other commerical relationships with third party web sites, including, but not limited to, the following: Amazon, Google, Pressflex/Blog Ads, Newstex, Intrade, Elliott Wave International, CMC Markets, FXCM, Gregory Pennington, Forbes Business and Finance Blog Network and Your Mortgage Place.com.
+Disclosure: Institutional Economics may derive advertising revenue, commissions and other benefits from affiliate and other commerical relationships with third party web sites.
 Some books reviewed on this site may have been received as either solicited or unsolicited review copies from their publishers.

 Disclaimer: The contents of this site are provided for information purposes only.
 While the information is compiled from sources believed to be reliable, Institutional Economics makes no warranty or representation, express or implied, as to its accuracy or completeness.
 The information may contain material from third parties.
 Institutional Economics accepts no responsibility for the accuracy or completeness of such third party material.
 The information contained in this site: does not constitute, and should not be construed as, an offer, or a solicitation of an offer, to subscribe to, or purchase, any securities or other financial instrument or investment; does not constitute an offer, inducement or solicitation to enter into a legally binding contract; and is not to be construed as an indication or prediction of future results.
 Except where contrary to law, Institutional Economics intends by this notice to exclude all liability for the information and any loss or consequential damages.